kwojcicki/kwojcicki.github.io/_posts/2026-02-13-WHY-I-LOVE-TYPESCRIPT.md

 ```
 - You can take a production bundle, edit it and redeploy it in seconds
 - The standard library is structurally limited and concise
-   - most programmers can read Typescript and understand it
+   - Most programmers can read Typescript and understand it
    - At a granular enough level there is a single way to do things, and it's usually the right one.
    - I have two requests I want done in parallel?
 No deciding if I want to use a thread, virtual thread, thread pool, coroutine, executor, future, fiber...